Disc jockey: Female DJs

 In Western popular music, even though there are relatively few women DJs and turntablists, women musicians have achieved great success in singing and songwriting roles, however, they are given much less representation than men DJs.
 Part of this may stem from a generally low percentage of women in audio technology-related jobs.
 A 2013 Sound on Sound article by Rosina Ncube stated that there are "... few women in record production and sound engineering."
 Ncube states that "[n]inety-five percent of music producers are male, and although there are women producers achieving great things in music, they are less well-known than their counterparts."
 The vast majority of students in music technology programs are male.
-In hip hop music, the low percentage of women DJs and turntablists may stem from the overall men's domination of the entire hip hop music industry.
+In hip-hop, the low percentage of women DJs and turntablists may stem from the overall men's domination of the entire hip-hop music industry.
 Most of the top rappers, MCs, DJs, record producers and music executives are men.
 There are a small number of high-profile women, but they are rare.

 In 2007, Mark Katz's article "Men, Women, and Turntables: Gender and the DJ Battle", stated that "very few women [do turntablism] battle[s]; the matter has been a topic of conversation among hip-hop DJs for years."
 In 2010, Rebekah Farrugia said "the male-centricity of electronic dance music (EDM) culture" contributes to "a marginalisation of women in these [EDM] spaces."
 While turntablism and broader DJ practices should not be conflated, Katz suggests use or lack of use of the turntable broadly by women across genres and disciplines is impacted upon by what he defines as "male technophilia".
 Historian Ruth Oldenziel concurs in her writing on engineering with this idea of socialization as a central factor in the lack of engagement with technology.
 She says:

 an exclusive focus on women's supposed failure to enter the field – is insufficient for understanding how our stereotypical notions have come into being; it tends to put the burden of proof entirely on women and to [unreasonably] blame them for their supposedly inadequate socialization, their lack of aspiration, and their want of masculine values.
 An equally challenging question is why and how boys have come to love things technical, how boys have historically been socialized as technophiles.

 Lucy Green has focused on gender in relation to musical performers and creators, and specifically on educational frameworks as they relate to both.
 She suggests that women's alienation from "areas that have a strong technological tendency such as DJing, sound engineering and producing" are "not necessarily about their dislike of these instruments but relates to the interrupting effect of their dominantly masculine delineations".
 Despite this, women and girls do increasingly engage in turntable and DJ practices, individually and collectively, and "carve out spaces for themselves in EDM and DJ Culture".
 Some artists and collectives go beyond these practices to be more gender inclusive.